Groups definable in partial differential fields with an automorphism: Preliminaries

+This context was extended to the non-affine setting, see e.g. \cite{Ko2} chapter 1 \S2.
+A $\Delta$-algebraic group is then definable in $\calu$, but there are definable groups which are not $\Delta$-algebraic.

-\begin{defn} A $\Delta$-algebraic group $G$ is \emph{$\Delta$-simple} if $G$ is non-commutative and has no proper connected normal $\Delta$-closed subgroup.
-Thus a finite center is allowed. \\ Similarly, a $\Delta$-algebraic group $G$ is \emph{$\Delta$-semi-simple} if it has no non-trivial connected normal commutative $\Delta$-closed subgroup.
+\begin{defn} \begin{enumerate} \item A (definable) group is {\em linear} if it (definably) embeds into some ${\rm GL}_n(\calu)$.
+If the algebraic group $G$ has no infinite abelian quotient, then $G$ is linear. \item Recall that an algebraic group $G$ is {\em simple} if it is non-abelian, and has no proper connected normal algebraic subgroup.
+It is {\em semi-simple} if it connected, linear, and has no non-trivial connected abelian normal algebraic subgroup.
+Note that a finite center is allowed.
+A semi-simple algebraic group is isogenous to a (finite) product of simple normal algebraic subgroups, called its {\em simple components}.
+See \cite{Hu}, Theorem 27.5. \item A $\Delta$-algebraic group $G$ is {\em $\Delta$-simple} if it is non-abelian and has no proper connected normal $\Delta$-closed subgroup.
+Again, a finite center is allowed. \item Similarly, a linear $\Delta$-algebraic group $G$ is \emph{$\Delta$-semi-simple} if it has no non-trivial connected normal abelian $\Delta$-closed subgroup. \end{enumerate} \end{defn}